forsaken-threads/diplomatic/documentation/ResponseHandler.md

     public function __construct(array $sensitiveKeys)
     {
-        // the filter always received the current value of the filteredResponse as the first argument
+        // the filter always receives the current value of the filteredResponse as the first argument
         $this->filter(function ($filteredResponse) {
             // in here make sure the response is in the proper format, and if not, return it unchanged if (!is_array($filteredResponse) || !key_exists('csv_report', $filteredResponse)) {